thesaurabhkr/CompetitiveCoding/README.md

-This repository contains the solutions of various competitive coding problems from various sites.
+This repository contains the solutions of various competitive coding problems from different sites.